webplatform/docs/tutorials/css-regions/index.md

 In many cases, that approach may result in far too much white space within the previous region.
-This alternative approach makes sure not only that headings appear unbroken within the same region, but that they don't appear isolated at the bottom of a region:
+This alternative approach makes sure not only that headings appear unbroken within the same region, but that they bind to subsequent content and don't appear by themselves at the bottom of a region:

  h1, h2, h3 {
      break-after  : avoid;